Humanities Curriculum Night 2021 Overview

 TJ Writing Center: In an attempt to foster a community of students helping one another with writing, the TJ Writing Center was established in 2011.
 The TJ Writing Center meets twice a week in order to provide one on one consultations as well as special student- led workshops on various topics.

-Academic Language: During lunches and 8th periods, students are able to receive one-on- one academic language support from our specialist, Ms. Glotfelty.
+Academic Language: On Mondays, during lunches, and 8th periods, students are able to receive one-on- one academic language support from our specialist, Ms. Glotfelty.

 Thank you for attending Curriculum Night.

-Please let us know what questions you have!
+Questions?
+Please let us know via this form!